 - Heart line: Located at the top of the hand; indicates your emotional state

-- Line of stability (also known as your Fate line): Comes up through the center of the hand, starting at the bottom of your palm and running toward your middle finger; indicates how you feel about the life you create
+- Line of stability: Comes up through the center of the hand, starting at the bottom of your palm and running toward your middle finger; also known as your fate line, indicates how you feel about the life you create

 There are also key differences to note between straight and curved head lines.
 A very curved head line indicates creativity, while a straight head line points to someone who is very rational and likes logistics—“black and white, yes or no,” says Saucedo.